 Teaching and Reseach Interests: Ethical Theory, especially theories of virtue, including intellectual virtues; Philosophy of Religion, including apologetics; Logic; History of Philosophy; questions of war and paece.

-Phil Smith is Professor of Philosophy and Chair of the Department of Religious Studies.
-He graduated from George Fox in 1977, after which he earned a Masters Degree from Fuller Seminary.
-In the 1980s, while pastoring a Friends Church in Portland, he taught part-time at George Fox.
-He completed a Philosophy PhD at the University of Oregon in 1991 and has been full-time at GFU since 1992.
-Phil and his wife, Karen (also a GFU grad, 1977), have two grown sons.
+Phil Smith is professor of philosophy and chair of the Department of Christian Studies.
+He graduated from George Fox in 1977, after which he earned a master's degree from Fuller Seminary.
+In the 1980s, while pastoring a Friends Church in Portland, he taught part time at George Fox.
+He completed a philosophy PhD at the University of Oregon in 1991 and has been full time at George Fox since 1992.
+Phil and his wife, Karen (also a George Fox grad, 1977), have two grown sons.

 Phil teaches a wide range of philosophy and religion courses; over the past four years his teaching load has included Introduction to Philosophy, Ethics, History of Philosophy: Anciety and Medieval, Virtue Philosophy, Spirituality and the Intellectual Life, Logic, Philosophy Capstone, Liberal Arts and Critical Issues (LACI), and Christian Foundations.